danabr21285/aitrainingecosystem/README.md

 ### Overview
 This project summarizes a set of internal tools and resources I designed to improve training and strategic planning using AI, web technologies, and lightweight automation.

-## 🧭 Multi-Campus HTML Portal with Dynamic Tabs (CRM Integration)
+## 🧭 Multi-Location HTML Portal with Dynamic Tabs (CRM Integration)

-To support strategic planning across multiple campuses and programs, I built a modular, HTML-based portal embedded directly in a CRM environment.
+To support strategic planning across multiple locations, I built a modular, HTML-based portal embedded directly in a CRM environment.

 This portal serves as the **final delivery hub** for:
-- Finalized recruitment plans
+- Finalized strategic plans
-- Live admissions and event conversion dashboards
+- Live stats and event conversion dashboards
-- Embedded CRM reports segmented by campus and program
+- Embedded CRM reports segmented by location and segment markets
-- Interactive guidance via the Recruitie AI assistant
+- Interactive guidance via an AI assistant

 ### 🧩 Portal Architecture Highlights:
 - 🔄 **Tabbed Navigation** with JavaScript-controlled dynamic content loading
-- 🏫 Campus-specific tabs: Campus1, Campus2, Campus3, Dashboards
+- 🛠️ Location-specific tabs: Campus1, Campus2, Campus3, Dashboards
-- 📊 Embedded Dashboards: admissions metrics, event counts, yield rates, Tableau
+- 📊 Embedded Dashboards: metrics, event counts, yield rates, Tableau
-- 🧠 Integrated AI: “Chat with Recruitie” for real-time strategy support
+- 🧠 Integrated AI: “Chat with Planning Assistant” for real-time strategy support
-- 🛠️ Hosted securely inside CRM with full role-based access
+- 🛠️ Hosted securely inside a CRM with full role-based access

-This system replaced Gsites with a **central, smart, user-friendly workspace** for recruiters and decision-makers.
+This system replaced Gsites with a **central, smart, user-friendly workspace** for staff and decision-makers.

 ---
 ### 🛠️ Tools Used